-Registration for new students
+Registration for new and returning students

-Note: Beginning with the 2020-21 school year, kindergarten students must be five and first-grade students must be six on or before Oct.
+- Kindergarten students must be five and first-grade students must be six on or before Oct.
 1. (Superintendent's Policy JEB).
 Learn more about kindergarten registration here.

-Online registration is available for NEW students
+Online registration is available for new and returning students

 - If you have questions about registration, please call the school your child will be attending.